-GERMAN Ten semester courses of advanced level including 101, 102; 281, 282; four semester courses of English or general literature; two semester courses of European history to be selected from 16, 5, 6, 52, 125, 152; an advanced related course to be selected in consultation with the department.
+GERMAN Ten semester courses of advanced level including 101, 102; 281, 282; four semester courses of English or general literature; two semester courses of European history, an advanced related course to be selected in consultation with the department.

 HISTORY Thirty hours in History including at least three courses at the advanced intermediate (100) level, and one course at the seminar (200) level.
 Within the major, students must select an 18-hour area concentration, including at least one advanced intermediate course and a seminar.
-Concentration areas designated by the department include: (1) Ancient/Medieval/Renaissance/Reformation; (2) Modern Europe (Renaissance to Present); (3) United States/Western Hemisphere; (4) Third World/East Asia; (5) History of Ideas/Methodologies.
+Concentration areas designated by the department include: (1) Ancient/Medieval/Renaissance/Reformation; (2) Modern Europe (Renaissance to Present); (3) United States/ Western Hemisphere: (4) Third World/East Asia: (5) History of Ideas/Methodologies.
 Information as to which courses fall within which concentrations may be had from the department.
 Students may design other concentrations, to meet individual interests, with the advice and consent of their advisors and the department.
 The balance of the departmental major requirement (12 hours) should be fulfilled through courses outside the concentration area.
 Other requirements: a foreign language pursued to the level of reading knowledge (usually a minimum of one semester at the university intermediate level or demonstration of competence by taking an examination), or a year's work in statistics and quantitative methods (usually Statistics 111 and History 121).
 Twelve hours of work in another discipline, or in Area Studies, of which six must be at the 100 level or above.

-MATHEMATICS Thirty-six semester hours of courses numbered 21 or higher (including 104 and 124 and at least 15 semester hours in mathematics or statistics courses numbered 200 or above), plus Computer Science 11.
+MATHEMATICS Thirty-six semester hours of courses numbered 21 or higher (including 102 or 104, and 124 and at least 15 semester hours in mathematics or statistics courses numbered 200 or above), plus Computer Science 11.
 Students interested in specializing in statistics should contact the Statistics Program.

-MUSIC Students must audition for acceptance into the Bachelor of Arts and Bachelor of Music programs.
-Once admitted, they may select either of two degree programs:
+MUSIC Students must take a placement audition upon entering the Bachelor of Arts and Bachelor of Music programs.
+Thereafter they may elect either of two degree programs: